illinois-cs241/assignment-docs/networking_mp.md

 - Part 2: The Server Part 1

 Part 2 requires you to begin implementing your server.
 We will run the full server-client autograder for this week (except for the stress test).
 Obtaining 50% of the points is a 100% on week 2, 45% yields a 90%, 40% an 80%, and so on.
-You may choose which parts of the server you wish to implement first.
+You may choose which parts of the server you wish to implement first. **Obtaining greater that 50% of the points does not give you extra credit.**

 - Part 3: The Server Part 2